rahulsemester1/Redux-Project/README.md

-# Redux-Project
+# Pizza-Foods
-# Project on Cloting brand that let user to buy new products of different categories plus Admin can add and delete new products also
+# Project on Pizza Ordering web-application using redux-toolkit
-# Features-Login/Signup using JWT,Cart functionality
+# Features-Cart functionality using rtk
-# Tech-Stack:MERN; styling using Tailwind CSS
+# Tech-Stack:React and styling using Tailwind CSS
-# Project deployed Live on-Frontend-https://shopper-mern-frontend.onrender.com; Admin-https://shopper-mern-admin.onrender.com